IFRCGo/alert-hub-backend/README.md

     * <a href="#installation-and-setup">Installation and Setup</a>
     * <a href="#azure-deployment">Azure Deployment</a>

-## API Overview
+## API Documentation
-*An overview is provided for the available API endpoints.
-Refer to the API documentation for more detailed specifications.*
+*An description is provided for the available API endpoints.*

 ### For the Alert Map:
 For the alert map, data is provided in 4 levels of detail in JSON format to minimise page loading times.
-For example, it is not necessary to display the admin1 polygons of Russia when France is selected on the Alert Map.
+For example, start with Level 1 to find out which countries have alerts.
+Then use Level 2 after a user selects a particular country on the Alert Map.
+Use Level 3 after the user selects a particular admin1.

 | Level | Route | Description |
 | --- | --- | --- |